 - arrange (v.)

 A rare word until the meaning generalized to "to place things in order" c.
 1780-1800.
+Meaning "come to an agreement or understanding" is by 1786.
 Musical sense of "adapt for other instruments or voices" is from 1808.
 Related: Arranged; arranging.
 Arranged marriage attested from 1854.